 - Make sure all foods like meat, poultry, and eggs are well cooked.

 - Avoid drinking unpasteurized milk or juice.

-- Be vary careful around raw foods like sushi, shellfish, and vegetable sprouts.
+- Be very careful around raw foods like sushi, shellfish, and vegetable sprouts.

 - Toss anything that looks slimy or moldy, especially produce.